 Lucy's professional liability works includes claims for and against a range of professionals, including financial consultants, valuers, surveyors and lawyers.
-She is frequently instructed in advisory and drafting work and to appear in Court, both alone and as a junior.
+She was recently instructed in a claim against a senior tax barrister instructed as an expert in respect of the demerger of a property empire, involving allegations of conflict and bias.

 Insurance & Reinsurance